How to Help Pay Educational Expenses and Watch Your Account Grow Tax Free

 Estimated reading time: 3 minutes

 Along with a diploma, the average 2016 college graduate has $37,712 in student loan debt, a 6% increase over the class of 2015.
 If you add up the debt owed by all 44.2 million Americans who have student loans, it totals $1.45 trillion.
-That means Americans owe more in student debt than on their credit cards.
+That means Americans owe more student debt than credit card debt.
 (These and more detailed statistics are available on Student Loan Hero.

 And that doesn’t even take into account the amounts spent on preschool and private school tuition at the elementary through high school levels.
 Those sums can easily reach into the six-figure range and more before reaching college.